-- before the child's enrolment commences, the family will meet with the Service and its educators to begin the communication process for managing the child's medical condition in adherence with the registered medical practitioner or health professional's instructions - parents/guardians of an enrolled child who is diagnosed with diabetes are provided with a copy of the Diabetes Management Policy, Medical Conditions Policy and Administration of Medication Policy - each child with type-1 diabetes has a current individual Diabetes medical management plan prepared by the child's diabetes medical specialist team, at or prior to enrolment - a child's diabetes medical management plan is signed by a registered medical practitioner or Paediatrician and inserted into the enrolment record for each child.
-This will include all information on how to manage the child's diabetes on a day-to-day basis as well as the emergency management of the child's medical condition.
-Information may include: - o blood glucose testing- BG meter - o insulin administration - o food, carbohydrate counting - o how to store insulin correctly - how the insulin is delivered to the child- as an injection or via an insulin pump/ Continuous Glucose Monitoring CGM - o oral medicine the child may be prescribed - o managing diabetes during physical activities and excursions - a risk minimisation plan will be developed in collaboration with parents/guardian and cover the child's known triggers and where relevant other common triggers which may lead to a diabetic emergency - a Communication Plan is developed in collaboration with staff and parents/guardians encouraging ongoing communication regarding the management of the child's medical condition, the status of the child's medical condition, and this policy and its implementation within the Service prior to the child starting at the Service - all staff members including volunteers are provided with a copy of the Diabetes Management Policy and the Medical Conditions Policy which are reviewed annually - a copy of this policy is provided and reviewed during each new staff member's induction process - all staff members have completed first aid training approved by ACECQA at least every 3 years and that this is recorded, with a copy of each staff members' certificate held on the Service's premises - when a child diagnosed with diabetes is enrolled, all staff attend regular professional training on the management of diabetes and, where appropriate, emergency management of diabetes
+- keep a copy of the child's medical management plan and risk minimisation plan in the enrolment record - ensure the medical management plan includes all how to manage the child's diabetes on a day-today basis as well as the emergency management of the child's medical condition.
+The plan should include: - blood glucose testing- BG meter - insulin administration - food, carbohydrate counting - how to store insulin correctly - o how the insulin is delivered to the child- as an injection or via an insulin pump/ Continuous Glucose Monitoring CGM - o oral medicine the child may be prescribed - managing diabetes during physical activities and excursions - a recent photograph of the child - parental authorisation is provided to display a child's medical management plan in key locations at the Service, where educators and staff are able to view these easily whilst ensuring the privacy, safety and wellbeing of the child (for example, in the child's room, the staff room, kitchen, and / or near the medication cabinet) - a communication plan is developed in collaboration with staff and parents/guardians encouraging ongoing communication regarding the management of the child's medical condition, the status of the child's medical condition, and this policy and its implementation within the Service prior to the child starting at the Service - a copy of this policy is provided and reviewed during each new staff member's induction process - when a child diagnosed with diabetes is enrolled, all staff attend regular professional training on the management of diabetes and, where appropriate, emergency management of diabetes [not mandated but regarded as best practice] - there is a staff member who is appropriately trained to perform finger-prick blood glucose or urinalysis monitoring and is aware of the action to be taken if these are abnormal whenever the child attends the Service - consideration is given as to how and where insulin is stored and the safety of sharps disposal - the family supplies all necessary glucose monitoring and management equipment, and any prescribed medications prior to the child's enrolment

-- at least one staff member who has completed accredited training in emergency diabetes first aid is always present in the Service whenever a child /child with diabetes are in attendance at the Service [not mandated but regarded as best practice] - there is a staff member who is appropriately trained to perform finger-prick blood glucose or urinalysis monitoring and is aware of the action to be taken if these are abnormal whenever the child attends the service - consideration is given as to how and where insulin is stored and the safety of sharps disposal - the family supplies all necessary glucose monitoring and management equipment, and any prescribed medications prior to the child's enrolment - all staff members are trained to identify children displaying the symptoms of a diabetic emergency and are aware of the location of the diabetic medical management plan, required insulin/food as well as the risk minimisation plan - all staff, including casual and relief staff, are aware of children diagnosed with diabetes attending the Service, their individual symptoms of low blood sugar levels, and the location of their medical management plans and risk minimisation and communication plans. - individual child's medical management/ action plan will be displayed in key locations throughout the Service - a staff member accompanying children outside the Service to attend excursions, or any other event carries the appropriate monitoring equipment, any prescribed medication, a copy of the diabetes medical management plan for children diagnosed with diabetes - the programs delivered at the Service are inclusive of children diagnosed with diabetes and that children with diabetes can participate in activities safely and to their full potential - all staff and volunteers at the Service are aware of the strategies to be implemented for the management of diabetes at the Service in conjunction with each child's diabetes medical management plan - updated information, resources and support is regularly given to families for managing childhood diabetes - meals, snacks and drinks that are appropriate for the child and are in accordance with the child's diabetes medical management plan are available at the Service at all times - eating times are flexible and children are provided with enough time to eat - Diabetes Australia are contacted for further information to assist educators to gain and maintain a comprehensive understanding about managing and treating diabetes - applications for additional funding opportunities are made if required to support the child and educators.
+- all staff members are trained to identify children displaying the symptoms of a diabetic emergency and are aware of the location of the child's medical management plan, required insulin/food and risk minimisation plan - risk assessments are developed prior to any excursion or incursion consistent with Reg.
+101 - staff member accompanying children outside the Service to attend excursions, or any other event, carries the appropriate monitoring equipment; any prescribed medication and a copy of the medical management plan for children diagnosed with diabetes - the programs delivered at the Service are inclusive of children diagnosed with diabetes and that children with diabetes can participate in activities safely and to their full potential - updated information, resources and support is regularly given to families for managing childhood diabetes - meals, snacks and drinks that are appropriate for the child and are in accordance with the child's medical management plan are available at the Service at all times - eating times are flexible and children are provided with enough time to eat - Diabetes Australia are contacted for further information to assist educators to gain and maintain a comprehensive understanding about managing and treating diabetes - applications for additional funding opportunities are made if required to support the child and educators. - that they notify the regulatory authority of any serious incident of a child while being educated and cared for at the service within 24 hours.